 Maika Koehl has spent her career untangling problems across the food supply chain.
 Most recently, she led operations at Vori, a startup building software for independent grocers.
 Prior to that she launched and scaled Uber’s freight marketplace globally.
 Maika is driven by a strong belief that everyone in these foundational industries - farmers, grocers, and truckers included - deserve tools that improve their lives.

 Brian is a technologist who enjoys applying his engineering skills to real world problems.
 Prior to joining Ambrook, he worked at Butterfly Network and Facebook building iOS and Android applications.
 Brian has a B.S. in Computer Science from Columbia University.

 John Slinkman joined Ambrook because he believes that farm profitability is intrinsically linked to environmental justice and sustainability.
 He brings a wealth of experience building software and software teams for companies ranging from early stage startups to major government contractors.
 He holds a Masters in Economics from the University of Texas at Austin and Bachelors in Economics from the University of Virginia.

 Chris So is excited about using technology to improve the lives of individuals and communities.
 Prior to working at Ambrook, Chris built software products at Google and Verily.
 He has a B.S. in Computer Engineering from Columbia University.

-From organizations across agriculture, tech, and policy.
+Experience across agriculture, tech, and policy

 Frequently Asked Questions